Mozilla Public License: History

-Less than a year later, Baker and the Mozilla Organization would make some changes to the MPL, resulting in version 1.1, a minor update.
+Less than a year later, Baker and the Mozilla Organization made changes to the MPL, resulting in version 1.1, a minor update.
 This revision was done through an open process that considered comments from both institutional and individual contributors.
 The primary goals were to clarify terms regarding patents and allow for multiple licensing.
 This last feature was meant to encourage cooperation with developers that preferred stricter licenses like the GPL.
 Not only would many projects derive their own licenses from this version, but its structure, legal precision, and explicit terms for patent rights would strongly influence later revisions of popular licenses like the GPL (version 3).

 Both versions 1.0 and 1.1 are incompatible with the GPL, which led the Free Software Foundation to discourage using version 1.1.
 For these reasons, earlier versions of Firefox were released under multiple licenses: the MPL 1.1, GPL 2.0, and LGPL 2.1.
 Some old software, such as the Mozilla Application Suite, is still under the three licenses.
 Therefore, in early 2010, after more than a decade without modification, an open process for creating version 2.0 of the MPL began.
 Over the next 21 months, the MPL was not only changed to make the license clearer and easier to apply, but also to achieve compatibility with the GPL and Apache licenses.
-The revision team was overseen by Baker and led by Luis Villa with key support from Gervase Markham and Harvey Anderson.
+The revision team was overseen by Baker and led by Luis Villa with support from Gervase Markham and Harvey Anderson.
 They would publish three alpha drafts, two beta drafts, and two release candidates for comment before releasing the final draft of version 2.0 on January 3, 2012.